CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements-cycle-cloud.md

 Total HBv3-120 cost of Running Benchmarking Suite using ONDEMAND pricing = $?

-Using 270 cpus on the Parallel Cluster, it would take ~4.832 days to run a full year, using 3 HBv3-120 compute nodes.
+Using 270 cpus on the Cycle Cloud Cluster, it would take ~4.832 days to run a full year, using 3 HBv3-120 compute nodes.

 Table 3.
 Extrapolated Cost of HBv3-120 used for CMAQv5.3.3 Annual Simulation based on 2 day CONUS benchmark